'Sex And Lies' Author Leila Slimani: 'Women's Lives Matter'

 On why women are singled out for sexual censure

 That's still a mystery for me.
 And I'm not sure that I really have the answer to this question.
-But I think that we have this idea that some men need sex.
-For men, it's a need, like he needs to to eat, he needs to drink, and he needs to to have sex.
-So there is no judgment of it that, it's not a moral problem.
+But I think that we have this idea that men need sex.
+For men, it's a need, like he needs to eat, he needs to drink and he needs to have sex.
+So there is no judgment of that — it's not a moral problem.
 He just needs that.
 For women, it's very different.
-I think that's the way our cultures, and especially the monotheist religions, look at the woman's desire, it's very mysterious.
+I think that's the way our cultures, and especially the monotheist religions, look at the woman's desire — it's very mysterious.
 We don't really understand what provokes it.

 On the criticism that demanding sexual liberation in Morocco is imposing Western values

-You know, I believe in universality and I think that a desire to be free is not something that belongs to Western world.
+You know, I believe in universality, and I think that a desire to be free is not something that belongs to Western world.
 We all want to be free.
 I want to be free.
 And I was not born in France or in a Western country.
-I was born and raised in in Morocco.
+I was born and raised in Morocco.
 And I can understand freedom, equality, justice.
 And anyone from China to Peru and Morocco can ask for that — for justice, for freedom, for equality.
-And I think that it's a misunderstanding, it's a complete misunderstanding of what I am trying to do.
+And I think that it's a misunderstanding — it's a complete misunderstanding of what I am trying to do.

-This story was edited for radio by Noah Caldwell and Jolie Myers, and adapted for the Web by Petra Mayer

-Note: This story was edited for radio by Noah Caldwell and Jolie Myers and was adapted for the Web by Petra Mayer.